zgq7799/Traffic-Statistics-System/README.md

 # Traffic-Statistics-System

-A system based on Kalman Filter and background subtraction algorithms for traffic statistics.
+A system based on Kalman Filter and background modeling algorithms for traffic statistics.